x-up/ShapecastHitbox/README.md

 4. Paste the code from HitboxObject.luau into the `Hitbox` module.

 ### Why wont the setting 'OnlyEntities' work?
-- For this to work, you need to have a folder inside of `Workspace` that holds all entities.
+- For this to work, you need to have a folder inside of `Workspace` named `Entities` that holds all entities.

 ## Example:
 ```lua